Sammyhannah/SammysConnections/README.md

 My project, Sammy's Connections, is my re-creation of the classic New York Times Game "Connections."

 I decided to attempt this project because though I love the New York Times version, it only allows the user to play one game per day.
 This can be frustrating to the user in several cases.
 When the game is too easy, the user will complete the game quickly and want to play again, but will then have to wait a full day for the next game.
 When the game is too challenging, the user may not find the solution within the allotted number of mistakes allowed, which will end the game.
-They will not only have to wait another day to play again, but will also be shown all the answers to the current game and won't be allowed to try again.
+They will not only have to wait another day to play again, but will also be shown all the answers to the current game and won't be allowed to try the same game again.

-Sammy's Connections solves this probleming by both allowing users to play multiple different games in a row, and entering a free play game mode when the user loses the game, in which they can keep trying to find the correct solutions with an infinite number of mistakes allowed.
+Sammy's Connections solves this problem by allowing users to play multiple different games in a row, and entering a free play game mode when the user loses the game, in which they can keep trying to find the correct solutions with an infinite number of mistakes allowed.

 Another reason I attempted this project was because I recently found myself coming up with my own ideas for connection puzzles and wanted to share them!